 No-one can tell you what the risks of swallowing these sharp bones might be.
 And fear of these risks puts many people off raw feeding.

 It took me over a year of researching and asking questions before I took the plunge and started to raw feed my dogs, so great was my concern over this question.
+But now let’s put that risk into context.

-Here is an example.
 I have been feeding my dogs on raw meaty bones now for around ten years.
 I usually have at least four dogs, and feed them once a day, more often when they are small.
+That means I have fed in the region of fourteen to twenty thousand ‘boney’ meals so far.
+With no adverse effects.
+Of course I could just be incredibly lucky.

 Then I have friends who have far more dogs than I, and who have been feeding raw for far longer than me.
 Again, without incident, so we are talking about hundreds of thousands of raw meals with bones in here.
+Without adverse effects.

 Again, it could be luck.
 But, whilst there is probably some risk involved in a puppy swallowing bones, it is looking increasingly likely to be quite a small one.